TOLATA Claims9 Jun 2022 | James Mayall

 In the case of a relationship breakdown or other family dispute, complicating issues can arise.
-For example where a non-owner contributed towards the purchase price or has made ongoing financial contributions to the mortgage or improvements to the property.
+For example, a non-owner contributed towards the purchase price or has made ongoing financial contributions to the mortgage or improvements to the property.

 - As joint tenants in equity – Each owns the whole property.
-None owns a specific share in the property and nor can they sell or leave a specific share to someone else.
+None owns a specific share in the property, nor can they sell or leave a specific share to someone else.
 On the death of a joint tenant, the survivor/s automatically inherits the property.